conradhalling/datacamp/Introduction to Bash Scripting/README.md

 ### Notes

-All data files are located in the Chapter_1/data subdirectory.
+All data files are located in Chapter_1/data.

 I modified all bash scripts to include